jean/rapido.plone/docs/tutorial.rst

 .. image:: files/screen-4.png

-That is nice, but there is a small problem: when we click on the *"Like"* button, we are redirected to the raw block content, and we lose our current Plone page.
+That is nice, but there is a small problem: when we click on the :guilabel:`Like` button, we are redirected to the raw block content, and we lose our current Plone page.

 Let's fix that.